RocesV/Chlamytina/README.md

 ```

 Build the container using the image pulled.
 Because the jbrowse inside the container is running in apache2 server, an empy port from the host (8080) need to be connected to container's 80 port.
 In order to
-share data between host and the container it is recommended to define a volume (-v) linking a host directory to /home/rocesv/Documents/Transfer folder.
+share data between host and the container it is advisable to define a volume (-v) linking a host directory to /home/rocesv/Documents/Transfer folder.

 ```
 docker run -t -i -d --name chlamytina_rocesv -p 8080:80 -v <ABSOLUTE PATH TO HOST SHARED DIRECTORY>:/home/rocesv/Documents/Transfer rocesv/chamytina bash